pavelm14/PyPhyloGenomics_ms/MS.md

 ## Finding candidate genes from *Bombyx mori*

-We decided to use the *Bombyx mori* genome as starting point (although any genome can be used) to obtain candidate genes suitable for sequencing across novel species.
+We are interested in studing the phylogenetic relationships of lineages in the Lepidoptera.
+Hence, we decided to use the *Bombyx mori* genome as starting point (although any genome can be used) to obtain candidate genes suitable for sequencing across novel species.
-As explaine in the introduction, genes to be used in phylogenetic inference have to fulfill the following requirements: (i) Our genes should be orthologs; (ii) Our genes should be single-copy genes; (iii) their sequence need to be around 251 DNA base pairs in length for easy sequencing in our Next Generation Sequencer available, IonTorrent_.
+As explained in the introduction, genes to be used in phylogenetic inference have to fulfill the following requirements: (i) the genes should be orthologs; (ii) the genes should be single-copy genes; (iii) their sequence need to be around 251 DNA base pairs in length for easy sequencing in our in-house Next Generation Sequencer, an IonTorrent Ion PGM Sequencer from Life Technologies (<http://www.iontorrent.com/>).

 The OrthoDB database <ftp://cegg.unige.ch/OrthoDB6/> has a catalog of orthologous protein-coding genes for vertebrates, arthropods and other living groups.